IvIePhisto/ECoXiPy/README.md

 Use no arguments to get help.

-To run a batch of tests with CPython 2.7, CPython 3.3 and PyPy, once to create native structutres and once to create byte strings, writing the results to the file `timeit.csv`, execute the Bash script `run_timeit_tests`.
+To run a batch of tests with CPython 2.7, CPython 3.3 and PyPy, once to create native structures and once to create byte strings, writing the results to the file `timeit.csv`, execute the Bash script `run_timeit_tests`.

 Running [cProfile](http://docs.python.org/2/library/profile.html) tests: